gitploy-io/gitploy/docs/faq.md

 # FAQ

-**I tried to deploy, and the deployment status has been pending as `created` for a while.** What should I do?
+**Q. I tried to deploy, and the deployment status has been pending as `created` for a while.
+How could I update it?**

 Don't worry.
 Gitploy transit the deployment status into `canceled` if pending (i.e. `created` or `waiting`) for thirty minutes.